iRNA-COSI/APAeval/summary_workflows/quantification/Q2_benchmark/Q2_benchmark_specification.md

 - find multiple predicted sites overlapping one ground truth site
   - weigths are added for the predicted sites based on distance to the ground truth site
   - expression can be calculated by `sum(weight_i*expression_i)` to get a single value matching the one ground truth site OR just summed without considering weight

+The metrics should be computed for different distance thresholds between PAS identified by the tool from RNAseq dataset and PAS identified from the orthogonal 3'end seq dataset, i.e. the PAS identified by the tool should be within X nucleotides from the PAS identified from the orthogonal dataset for the prediction to be considered true.
+Distance thresholds should be between 0 nt and 100 nt with 10 nt increments.

 ## General info